-8. SUSPENSION OF STUDIES
+8 SUSPENSION OF STUDIES AND RE-ENTRY

-- 8.1 A student may be permitted to withdraw temporarily from the Medical Course due to unforeseen health or personal circumstances with the permission of the Year Convenor in discussion with the Dean, Head of MBChB or Head of the Undergraduate Division.
-Formal evidence such as a medical certificate may be required as appropriate. - 8.2 Where the reason for the withdrawal is health-related a return to the course will require a medical report that confirms not only that they are fit to return to studies but that the issue has been resolved satisfactorily.
-This may include an assessment from University Occupational Health.
-Particular study may be prescribed on their return to enable them to resume the course. - 8.3 A student who has been temporarily withdrawn from the course for a period of greater than one academic year will normally be required on return to enter an earlier year of the programme, even if the year(s) had previously been successfully completed.
-Such decisions are made by the Dean informed by recommendations made by the Support and Progress Case Management Group.
+- 8.1 A student may be permitted to withdraw temporarily from the Medical Course due to unforeseen health or personal circumstances with the permission of the Year Lead.
+This will involve a financial assessment being completed with the Professional Services Student Support Team, to ensure that the financial impact of any withdrawal is evaluated and made clear to the student.
+Students are also encouraged to meet with an Education and Guidance Support Tutor to discuss their reasons for withdrawal, so that support can be offered at the time of withdrawal and on return. - 8.2 Where the reason for the withdrawal is health-related a return to the course will require a medical report that confirms not only that they are fit to return to studies but that the issue has been resolved satisfactorily.
+This will include an assessment from Occupational Health.
+Particular study may be prescribed on the student's return to enable them to resume the course.
+A meeting will also be arranged with the Year Lead to ensure educational needs are in place to aid in progression.
+Students who require a visa to study in the UK will need to provide evidence of their fitness to resume studies before their visa will be issued. - 8.3 A student who has been temporarily withdrawn from the course for a period of greater than one academic year will normally be required on return to enter an earlier year of the programme, even if the year(s) had previously been successfully completed.
+Such decisions are made by the Dean informed by recommendations made by the Support and Progress Case Management Group. - 8.4 Where students have been absent from their studies for a significant period of time (minimum 1 full academic year), the school will require students to sit a re-entry exam.
+The purpose of such an exam is to assess the student's knowledge and clinical skills to ensure that they are still relevant and up to date with the current curriculum and standards.